pekdon/pekwm-theme-index-validator/README.md

-# pekwm-theme-index-validator
+# pekwm-theme-index-validator docker action

-Action for validating pekwm theme index JSON files
+This action validates pekwm-theme-index theme files using the schema from the pekwm-theme-index repository.

+## Inputs

+## Outputs

+## Example usage

+uses: actions/pekwm-theme-index-validator@v1